Latin Quarter (band): Career

 Latin Quarter began when ex-printer and Lincoln-born Steve Skaith left Liverpool for London in 1982 to write songs for music publishers Chappell, together with keyboard player Steve Jeffries.
 Skaith was also working on some rather more radical music with lyrics from an old friend of his called Mike Jones, both were members from the left wing political group Big Flame.

 Mike Jones himself did not play any instruments with Latin Quarter, but he wrote the lyrics to the songs.
-The former technical school teacher from Liverpool had already been writing political songs for eight years and had been a friend of Steve Skaith’s since grammar school.
+The former technical school teacher from Liverpool had already been writing political songs for eight years and had been a friend of Steve Skaith's since grammar school.
 Their political viewpoint were sometimes reflected in the choice of subject matter and lyrics of Latin Quarter's output.

-Latin Quarter were the first band to be managed by Marcus Russell (who is from Ebbw Vale along with Mike Jones).
-Russell formed the Ignition Management in 1983.
+Latin Quarter were managed by Sean Clark and Marcus Russell (who is from Ebbw Vale along with Mike Jones).
+Clark and Russell formed Ignition Management in 1983.
 The only problem was that there was no band, just a bunch of songs already written.

-Skaith, Jeffries and Jones formed Latin Quarter in autumn 1983 with guitarist Richard Wright, a classically-trained musician and ex-member of the Inversions, a band active on the jazz/funk scene, together with drummer Richie Stevens (who had played on Linton Kwesi Johnson album Making History).
+Skaith, Jeffries and Jones formed Latin Quarter in autumn 1983 with guitarist Richard Wright, a classically trained musician and ex-member of the Inversions, a band active on the jazz/funk scene, together with drummer Richie Stevens (who had played on Linton Kwesi Johnson album Making History).
 Yona Dunsford (vocals/piano) and Carol Douet (vocals/percussion) joined the band at the end of the year, with the line-up completed by Greg Harewood on bass.
-After the band’s first sporadic London gigs in 1984, ex-The Police producer Nigel Gray recorded two of Latin Quarter’s songs at his own expense, and the band released the single Radio Africa on its own independent record label, Ignition in September 1984.
+After the band's first sporadic London gigs in 1984, ex-The Police producer Nigel Gray recorded two of Latin Quarter's songs at his own expense, and the band released the single “Radio Africa” on its own independent record label, Ignition, in September 1984.

-The band was signed by Rockin’ Horse Records, an offshoot of Arista Records, and completed work on their debut album Modern Times.
-After being re-released, Radio Africa finally became a UK hit at the start of 1986 when it reached number 19 in the UK Singles Chart.
+The band was signed by Rockin’ Horse Records, an offshoot of Arista Records, and completed work on their debut album, Modern Times.
+After being re-released, “Radio Africa” finally became a UK hit at the start of 1986 when it reached number 19 in the UK Singles Chart.

 Jones described their first album Modern Times as "a veritable manifesto".
 The album only spent two weeks on the UK Albums Chart, peaking at Number 91, but was a top twenty hit in Germany and Sweden, and sold well throughout Europe.
 The album sold more than 300,000 copies and was dubbed "One of the most exquisite electro-pop albums ever to come out of England" by the New York Daily News.
 After a European tour in February and March 1986, Latin Quarter played at Glastonbury Festival 21 June 1986.
 In February 1987 they played at the 'Rock for Peace Festival' in East Berlin at the Palace of the Republic, and in August 1987 at the Hultsfred Festival in Sweden.